 I do love a creative heckle.

 Over the years of refereeing, I saw many deficiencies in the communications between players, coaches, parents and the referee.

-I started trying new approaches to how I communicated with everyone at a match.
+I started trying new approaches on how I communicated with everyone at a match.
 From there, I created the IREF protocols.
-These simple yet proven effective protocols are what make IREF so unique.
-IREF referees talk to the parents and coaches in way other referee's shy away from.
+These simple yet proven effective protocols are the "Secret Sauce" that make IREF so unique.
+IREF referees talk to the parents and coaches with a specific formula.

 I have been told by seasoned referees that they would NEVER use the IREF protocols in talking to the parents.
 This to me was the issue in a nutshell.
 The divide is so great that the old guard of referees are unwilling or unable to adapt to fill the communication gap.